WASHINGTON (AP) -- The Commerce Department reports on sales of new homes in June. The report will be released at 10 a.m. Eastern on Thursday.

-Economists forecast that new-home sales rose to a seasonally adjusted annual rate of 426,000 in April, according to a survey by FactSet.
+SALES SLIP: Economists believe that sales of new homes fell 4.8 percent last month to a seasonally adjusted annual rate of 480,000, according to a survey by the data firm FactSet.

 TREND IMPROVES: Sales of new homes surged 18.6 percent in May to an annual rate of 504,000, the most robust pace since May 2008.
 The gains suggest that buyers are newly energized after several months of inactivity.
 Rising prices last year and higher interest rates limited affordability and ate into sales.

 Demand for newly built homes continues to be mild based on historic averages, making it a weak spot in the five-year recovery from the recession.

 Other indicators suggest an upturn after the real estate market seemed to stall in the middle of last year.